-- Orthotic and Prosthetic Test Content Outlines - Exam References and Reading Lists - Sample Questions - Information on utilizing study groups and reaching out to certified colleagues

-• Videos of exactly what you can expect at the written exam testing center and the in-person clinical patient management exam

-A great resource is the ABC Practice Analysis of Certified Practitioners in the Disciplines of Orthotics and Prosthetics.
-The Practice Analysis is the foundation on which the certification exams are built and offers a contemporary description of the profession.
+- Orthotic and Prosthetic Test Content Outlines - Exam References and Reading Lists - Sample Questions - Information on utilizing study groups and reaching out to certified colleagues - Videos of exactly what you can expect at the written exam testing center and the in-person clinical practical exam site is the foundation on which the certification exams are built and offers a contemporary description of the profession.
 Becoming familiar with the wealth of information presented in the Practice Analysis will help you prepare for your certification exams.

-Practice Analysis of Certified Practitioners in the Disciplines of Orthotics and Prosthetics
+Another great resource is the ABC Practice Analysis of Certified Practitioners in the Disciplines of Orthotics and Prosthetics.
+The Practice Analysis